JonasSchiott/MenuDocs-Applications-API/README.md

 - botStaffStatus
 - botContentStatus
 - botBanStatus
+- botApplicationStatus
+- botUpdates

 We build the Embeds for you so all you need to do is pass a User ID and then send the function response.
+`botApplicationStatus` and `botUpdates` do not need a User ID to be applied.

 ```js
 const userInfo = message.author.id;
 botProfStatus(userInfo).then(response => message.channel.send(response));